Skip to content

 At every election, the paper ballots are counted in each polling place or counting centre after the close of polling at 6pm.
 At each ACT election from 1989 to 1998, the recheck of ballot papers and distribution of preferences that takes place after polling day, at a central scrutiny centre, was also undertaken by hand.
 This manual counting of all ballot papers after polling day was a very slow and painstaking process.
 At the 2001 and 2004 elections, after the first manual count of ballot papers at polling places, the preferences shown on all paper ballots were data entered at the central scrutiny centre, rather than being manually rechecked.

-At the 2008 election the ballot papers were scanned and intelligent character recognition (ICR) software used to identify preferences shown on every formal paper ballot.
+At the 2008,2012, 2016 and 2020 elections the ballot papers were scanned and intelligent character recognition (ICR) software used to identify preferences shown on every formal paper ballot.
 Any preferences that could not be identified by the software or that did not meet business rules were verified by electoral officials.

 All informal ballots continued to be manually rechecked.
 Scrutineers were entitled to observe the process and seek rulings on interpretations placed on ballot papers.